openedx/event-routing-backends/docs/decisions/0009-persistence-and-retries-for-events.rst

 1. Retry attempts shall be made for all events for a configured limit of time and number of retries.

 2. A limited type of events (namely *business critical events*) shall be persisted even after all retry attempts have been exhausted.
 The celery task for routing these events to the LRS (whose link is down) will be stored in a database.
-List of persisted events shall contain events that consumers of LRS may use for record keeping such as course enrolment and completion events.
+List of persisted events shall contain events that consumers of LRS may use for record keeping such as course enrollment and completion events.

 3. A scheduled process will retry transmitting all persisted events in the database to respective LRS(s) at a configured frequency (e.g. once a day).
 This process will also check if the number of persisted events is higher than a configured threshold.
 If so, it will generate an alert.